Hawaiideveloper/Infastructure-as-Code-Sample_Env/TerraForm/README.md

 #### However I see the future of this file looking huge and I would like to create a [.tvars extension file]()

+The file will be used for:

+dev.tvars
+staging.tvars
+production.tvars